andersfugmann/amqp-client/README.md

 OCaml client library for amqp
 =============================

-The idea is to create a simple implementation for OCaml based on XML specification of rabbitmq version 0.9.1 extended.
+The goal is to create a simple implementation for OCaml based on XML specification of rabbitmq version 0.9.1 extended.

-The library uses core async or lwt for threading model.
+The library uses _core async_ or _lwt_ for threading model.

 The library can make use of rabbitmq specific features but the goal is to make use of these features optional.